Boron Foods: 5 Nutritionally Rich Sources of Boron for Reduced SHBG & Increased T

 Similar results were seen in a study that used 6mg’s of boron for a bit longer duration (29% increase in free testosterone levels).

 Supplementation is without a doubt the easiest way to get 6-10mg’s of boron per day, but there are also a handful of foods loaded with the trace mineral.

 The densest known nutritional source of boron is raisins.

 100 grams of them contain a whopping 3mg’s of boron, which is 100% of the RDA and about half of the recommended amount to impact testosterone production.

 Fitting in a cup or two of raisins per day is a great way to make sure you’re getting enough boron on a daily basis.
 Raisins can also further benefit testosterone production by being a good source of resveratrol, which may also stimulate testosterone synthesis.

-When it comes to raisins, we recommend these organic Californian kind.
+When it comes to raisins, we recommend these organic Californian kind (affiliate link).

 Avocados are pretty great for testosterone production.
 They’re very dense in nutrients, and the fatty-acid profile is great for T levels.